Robert Muchamore: Other novels

-Home is another novel written by Robert Muchamore.
+Home is another novel written by Muchamore.
 It was deemed too violent to be published by any children's publisher that Muchamore approached, so it was never published.
 The story follows civil war in an unstated central African state, but most probably the Democratic Republic of the Congo.
 The full novel has been released by the author online.

 In between writing The Recruit and Class A, Muchamore wrote a novel called Little Criminals.
 He posted the first two chapters onto the CHERUB series' official forum, to see what his fans thought.
 Unlike Home, Muchamore has not published the rest of the text on his fan forum because he still holds out some hope that it will be published.

 Killer T is Muchamore's first standalone novel, and was published in September 2018.
 It is set in Las Vegas in the near future, when genetic modifications are commonplace.
 It tells a story bridging ten years of the lives of Harry and Charlie, aged 13 and 12 at the start of the book.

 Arctic Zoo is Muchamore's second standalone novel, and was published in July 2019.
 It follows two teenagers living very different lives, and features themes of protest, sexuality, mental health and flawed leadership.